 What to in the Lamu Archipelago - Relax on the beach or for the more active you can learn to windsurf or Kitesurfing, go on a Dhow sailing trip, snorkelling or deep sea fishing.

 Manda Bay Island Resort - Manda Bay is an intimate small hotel situated on the north-western tip of Manda Island.
 This barefoot luxury hotel offers accommodation in beachfront chalets cottages that are constructed out of local materials in traditional coastal style, with palm thatched roofs and woven matting covering the floors.

 With four ski boats and knee and wake boards plus bananas your days can be filled with activities.
 With so little night light pollution you can try to decode the mythology of the stars while star gazing.
 The fishing in the area is excellent.
 You can also explore the nearby Manda Ruins.

-The trade winds should be factored into your vacation plans: Kusi winds occur May to October and generally bring in the wetter season with strong southeasterly winds,rougher seas and cooler temperatures.
+Due to its proximity to the equator, Lamu has a warm tropical climate.
+The sea breeze makes the temperature more bearable.
+It rarely falls below 26 °C. The trade winds should be factored into your vacation plans: Kusi winds occur May to October and generally bring in the wetter season with strong southeasterly winds,rougher seas and cooler temperatures.

 Great for sailing this time of year but not for snorkelling.
 Kazkazi winds occur from November to April is generally the dry season with warm northeasterly winds, calmer seas and clear water visibility.
 Normally the weather consists of hot days and warm nights; humid but with a breeze.